BerryWorksSoftware/edi-json/README.md

 The reverse transformation, producing EDI from JSON input, is supported in the Premium Edition described below.
-An add-on specific to the 837 Health Care Claim is available with the Premium Edition to validate and analyze a claim.
+An add-on specific to the 837 Health Care Claim is available with the Premium Edition to analyze a claim for dollar balancing.

 An EDI to YAML feature is coming soon for both the Basic and Premium editions.